LSH9832/edgeyolo/README.md

 ## Note
-This is a **trial version** without training code and evaluate code. we will publish complete source code after we publish our first edgeyolo paper.
+This is a **trial version** without training code and evaluate code. we will publish complete source code after we submit our first edgeyolo paper.

 ## Intro
 - In embeded device such as Nvidia Jetson AGX Xavier, EdgeYOLO reaches 34FPS with **50.6**% AP in COCO2017 dataset and **25.9**% AP in VisDrone2019 **(image input size is 640x640, batch=16, post-process included)**.
 And for smaller model EdgeYOLO-S, it reaches 53FPS with **44.1**% AP and **63.3**% AP<sup>0.5</sup>(**SOTA** in P5 small models) in COCO2017.